Chinquapin Organic Gardens Plot Regulations: 2018

-Volunteer Gardener monitoring usually is held on Saturday mornings, with an Advisory Board Member serving as team leader.
-Gardeners are encouraged to volunteer to assist with the monitoring, and can indicate that preference on the plot registration form submitted at the beginning of the season.
+Volunteer Gardener monitoring usually is held on Saturday mornings, with a Volunteer Advisory Board Member serving as team leader.

-All plots must show evidence of gardening by mid-April.
-This does not mean the plot has to be fully dug and planted, but it must be evident that the plot is being worked and that weeds are being actively controlled throughout the plot.
-During the season, plots must be worked and maintained and crops must be harvested in a timely manner.
+All plots rented by March 1st must show evidence of gardening by mid-April.
+During the season, plots must be worked, maintained and crops must be harvested in a timely manner.
 Permit holders for plots that are found to be in violation of the Regulations will be notified by the City at the contact email address provided during registration and given a reasonable time to correct the infraction.
 Failure to comply with the corrective measures within the timeframes specified may subject the Gardener to loss of the plot without reimbursement.

-10. Composted Leaf Mulch and Wood Chips.
-While the City does not directly provide composted leaf mulch or wood chips, Gardeners do organize their own deliveries.
-The Transportation and Environmental Services department has mulch at certain times of the year.
+11. Composted Leaf Mulch and Wood Chips.
+Gardeners organize their own deliveries.
+The Department of Transportation and Environmental Services has mulch at certain times of the year.
 Also, wood chips are procured from one of the City’s tree care contractors.
-Contact your respective coordinators (TBD) at each location.
+Contact your Advisory Board Chairperson for more information.

-GREEN (labeled “Yard Waste”) These are only for weeds, grass, leaves, vegetables, dead plants, and similar organic matter.
+• GREEN Cans (labeled “Yard Waste”) These are only for weeds, grass, leaves, vegetables, dead plants, and similar organic matter.
 All of these materials will be recycled/reused by T&ES with other yard waste they collect in the City.
-Do not put plastic bags or other trash in these containers.
-Non-organic trash in these containers will cause them not to be emptied at all.
+Do not put plastic bags, soil or other trash in these containers.
+Non-yard waste trash in these containers will cause them not to be emptied at all.

-Diseased/blighted plants should not be recycled/turned into mulch/compost as the pathogens from those plants will be transferred back into the soil where the mulch/compost is applied.
-Place such items into a black trash bag and discard with other non-organic waste in the BLACK Trash can.
+Diseased/blighted plants should not be discarded in the Yard Waste bins to be mulched or composted as the pathogens from those plants will be transferred back into the soil where the mulch/compost is applied.
+Place such items into a black trash bag and discard with other non-organic waste in the BLACK Trash cans.

-12. Animals.
-Animals (except seeing-eye and service dogs) are prohibited in garden plot areas.
-All animals (including seeing-eye and service dogs) are required by law to be leashed.
+14. Animals.
+Animals (except service dogs) are prohibited in garden plot areas.
+All animals (including service dogs) are required by law to be leashed.
 Owners/handlers must pick up after their animals.

-13. Water.
-The water for the gardens will be turned on about April 15 and turned off about November 15.
-These dates may vary in years with unusually mild or severe weather conditions or due to other factors.
-Although the City provides water by way of hose bibs (spigots) throughout the Garden, irrigation of each plot and the proper use and storage of hoses is the responsibility of each Gardener.
+15. Water.
+The water for the gardens will be turned on in April and turned off in November.
+Exact dates may vary in years with unusually mild or severe weather conditions or due to other factors.
+Although the City provides water throughout the Garden, irrigation of each plot and the proper use and storage of hoses is the responsibility of each Gardener.

 a.
 Chemical pesticides (including fungicides, herbicides weed killers, and insecticides) are prohibited.
 Only organic practices and materials may be used.